 How to Reach:

 Mormugao fort is one that is closest to Goa’s Dabolim airport, around 4 kilometers south of the city of Vasco Da Gama.
 You can reach to the fort by cab, Bus or rickshaw, or one might even rent a bike or a car and drive down.
 The nearest Train station is Vasco Railway station, although main train services stop at Margao station, only local trains sometime’s stop by Vasco station.
-So Margao Railway Station will be better.
+So the Margao Railway Station will be better.

 30.6 km from Panaji – 48mins